 Meet BPA load requirements.
 Load will be requested in accordance with BPA's policy, statutory requirements, and Load Shaping Guidelines (Appendix C);

-If the draft tube is to be unwatered, the unit will be operated to flush fish from the scroll case by operating at full load (>1%) for a minimum of 15 minutes prior to installing tail logs.
+If the draft tube is to be unwatered (section 4.3.3), the unit will be operated to flush fish from the scroll case by operating at full load (>1%) for a minimum of 15 minutes prior to installing tail logs.
 If not possible to load, the unit will be run at speed-no-load (<1%) for a minimum of 15 minutes.

 Operate a turbine unit solely to provide station service (speed-no-load); or